-There are real obstacles inhibiting the innovation required for the low-carbon transition.
+There are real obstacles in the way of the innovation that are slowing the low-carbon transition.
 Barriers to entry into industry can prevent innovation and should be assessed and addressed as these can delay the adoption of new business models and technology.
 Energy sector, publicly funded R & D is half the level that it was in the 1970s in real terms, despite the number and urgency of the challenges the sector faces.